projecthamster/xfce4-hamster-plugin/README.md

 ## Compilation
 Checkout as outlined under Contribution below, cd to the directory and issue `cmake -B build -DCMAKE_INSTALL_PREFIX=/usr`.
-If this fails, install any missing dependencies and repeat until success.
+If this fails, install any missing dependencies and you may need to rinse and repeat until success.
 Finally, issue `cmake --build build && sudo cmake --install build`.
 Restart the xfce4 panel with `xfce4-panel -r`.
+If the plugin does not show up, check if the installation location is indeed `/usr`; the panel does only seek for plugins on a location hardcoded at the time of compilation of xfce4 itself, so you `/usr/local` may be fine on the \*BSDs.

 ## Packagers
 This plug-in is useless without an activatable D-Bus implementation of